Dell Laptop

 Disconnect the power button cable and touchpad cable.

-Remove ten screws securing the palm rest.
+Remove the ten screws securing the palm rest.

 Remove the wireless card.